CharacteristicMappingMethod/cmm-turbulence/README.md

 # Prerequesites

 This code is developed to be built and run on Linux machines.
-In addition, an instalaltion of Nvidia Cuda together with a featured graphics card is required.
+In addition, an installation of Nvidia Cuda together with a featured graphics card is required.
 To properly install Cuda on your system, Nvidia provides a helpful guide for installation: "https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html".

 # Compiling, building and running